curtisnlogan/lodestar-project/README.md

 A minimalist web app, that allows users to log astronomical observations to a database.
 Also includes a home page that surfaces selected space related news and information.

+Target Users: Amatuer Astronomers that want a simple way to record their observations.

 **Code Institute Bootcamp Capstone Project.
 2025.**

 ## Features